agostinger/pandas-challenge/README.md

 as there are a variety of factors that could influence this.
 The other observation made was students in different grades at the same school had very consistent grades.
 Thus, a student's grade level appeared to not be a factor in passing test scores.

-Cite: Peer collaboration with Ryan Himes and Juliet Hamilton.
+Citations: Peer collaboration with Ryan Himes and Juliet Hamilton.
-Cite: AskBCS learning assistant (MBush) assisted with code on school types below, which was used to group the school name and type.
+AskBCS learning assistant (MBush) assisted with code on school types below, which was used to group the school name and type.
-    school_types = school_data.set_index(["school_name"])["type"]
+    school_types = school_data.set_index(["school_name"])["type"].
-Cite: ChatGPT utilized to code a conversion of an object to a float data type below.
+ChatGPT utilized to code a conversion of an object to a float data type.
 This reversed the formatting of the field in order to perform calculations.
-    school_spending_df["Per Student Budget"] = school_spending_df["Per Student Budget"].replace({'\$': '', ',': ''}, regex=True).astype(float)
+    school_spending_df["Per Student Budget"] = school_spending_df["Per Student Budget"].replace({'\$': '', ',': ''}, regex=True).astype(float).